ljcooke/see/docs/index.rst

     :target: https://coveralls.io/github/araile/see?branch=develop

 **see** is an alternative to ``dir()`` in Python.
-It shows you a summary of what you can do with an object.
+It shows you a neat summary of what you can do with an object.
+Use it to debug your code or learn new APIs.

 To get started, see the :doc:`install` and :doc:`usage` pages.